Scotland's Best B&Bs

 Set in mature grounds on the edge of the village, Coig na Shee offers stylish ensuite rooms and warm hospitality in a peaceful, relaxed setting.

-Guests have a choice of twin or kingsize double bedrooms overlooking the gardens, and some rooms have a bath tub as well as a walk in shower.
-All rooms have their own ensuite bathroom with Scottish Fine Soaps toiletries and bathrobes, as well as TV, DVD player and free WiFi.
+Guests have a choice of kingsize double, superking, twin or single bedrooms overlooking the gardens, and some rooms have a bath tub as well as a walk in shower.
+All 5 rooms have their own ensuite bathroom with Scottish Fine Soaps toiletries and bathrobes, as well as TV, DVD player and free WiFi.
 Children over 8 are welcome.

 A full Scottish breakfast is served in the breakfast room overlooking the garden or you can enjoy a daily 'special' such as kippers or blueberry pancakes and maple syrup.
-Breakfast times are staggered and tables allow for social distancing in these Covid times.
 Evening meals are homecooked for groups of 4 people or more.
 Packed lunches can be provided on request.
 There is a sitting area in the breakfast room, where you can sit and have a dram in the evening, or peruse the selection of maps and guidebooks to plan your next day.
 Guests can relax in the large garden or take an evening walk from the back garden gate.

 As well as being members of Scotland's Best B&Bs, Coig na Shee is also listed as one of 'Scotland's Great Guest Houses' in 'Scotland the Best' by Peter Irvine.